 Devils, details, and sitemaps

-In the 1975, systems theorist John Gall wrote that “a complex system that works is invariably found to have evolved from a simple system that works.”
+In his whimsical 1975 systems engineering treatise, systems theorist John Gall writes that “a complex system that works is invariably found to have evolved from a simple system that works.”

 Most websites today are indisputably complex systems.
 This is clearly the case with sites running on enterprise CMSs and connected to integrated commerce, tracking, and analytics tools.
 Even for sites that are built on much simpler code bases, however, we must still negotiate the needs of users, the goals of the business, and the opportunities and constraints presented by the underlying technology.

 There is a wide—and ever growing—variety of tools and techniques at our collective disposal for working through these complex systems.
 In spite of (or perhaps because of) this expansive toolkit, the IA deliverable that most resonates with clients, and the only one which, as a fairly well-seasoned IA, I am ever regularly asked to produce, is the visual site map.

 Visual sitemaps are the “org chart” styled diagrams that are often used to communicate website hierarchy, navigation, and sometimes even layout and template specifications.
 Though framed in the early literature as just one element of the well-rounded IA practitioner’s toolkit, visual sitemaps have recently begun taking on a life of their own.
 In the last couple years, for instance, there has been a dramatic uptick in visual sitemap SAAS tools designed specifically to speed up—and in some cases automate—the site map diagram creation process.
 (Claims one: “Create your visual sitemap on the go—easy peasy!”)